Pacinian corpuscle: Function

 Pacinian corpuscles are rapidly adapting phasic receptors that detect gross pressure changes and vibrations in the skin.
 Pacinian corpuscles have a large receptive field on the skin's surface with an especially sensitive center.

 The corpuscles are especially sensitive to vibrations, which they can sense even centimeters away.
 Their optimal sensitivity is 250 Hz, and this is the frequency range generated upon fingertips by textures made of features smaller than 1 μm.
 Pacinian corpuscles respond when the skin is rapidly indented but not when the pressure is steady (due to the capsule).
 It is thought that they respond to high-velocity changes in joint position.
 They have also been implicated in detecting the location of touch sensations on handheld tools.

 Sensory transduction

-Pacinian corpuscles sense stimuli due to the deformation of their lamellae, which press on the membrane of the sensory neuron and causes it to bend or stretch.
-When the lamellae are deformed, due to either application or release of pressure, a generator or receptor potential is created as it physically deforms the plasma membrane of axon terminal, making it "leak" different cations through mechanosensitive channels which initiates the receptor potential.
-This initial receptor potential is potentiated by voltage-activated ion channels present in the inner-coreof the corpuscle.
+Pacinian corpuscles sense stimuli due to the deformation of their lamellae in the capsule and inner core, which in turn press on the membrane (axolemma) of the sensory neuron and causes it to bend or stretch.
+The external stimulus (deformation of or force on the external surface of the capsule) reaches axolemma of the terminal neurite through a complex mechanical filtration process.
+The internal lamellar spacing, number of lamella present in the capsule and the biomechanical properties of lamellae and the interlamellar fluid governs the characteristics of this mechanical filter acting on the external stimulus.
+When the axolemma are deformed by the filtered stumulus, due to either application or release of the external stimulus, a generator or receptor potential is created as it physically deforms the plasma membrane of axon terminal, making it "leak" different cations through mechanosensitive channels which initiates the receptor potential.
+This initial receptor potential is potentiated by voltage-activated ion channels present in the inner-core of the corpuscle.
 Finally, the receptor potential is modulated to neural spikes or action potential with the help of opening of sodium ion channels present at the first Ranvier's Node of the axon.